reflectoring/reflectoring.github.io/_posts/2020-08-18-time-limiting-with-resilience4j.md

 Setting a limit on the amount of time we are willing to wait for an operation to complete is called time limiting.
 If the operation does not complete within the time we specified, we want to be notified about it with a timeout error.

+Sometimes, this is also referred to as "setting a deadline".

-One main reason why we would do this is to ensure we don't make users or clients wait indefinitely.
+One main reason why we would do this is to ensure that we don't make users or clients wait indefinitely.
 A slow service that does not give any feedback can be frustrating to the user.

 Another reason we set time limits on operations is to make sure we don't hold up server resources indefinitely.
-The `timeout` value that we specify when using the `@Transactional` Spring annotation is an example - we don't want to hold up database resources for long in this case.
+The `timeout` value that we specify when using Spring's `@Transactional` annotation is an example - we don't want to hold up database resources for long in this case.

 ## When to Use the Resilience4j TimeLimiter?

-Resilience4j TimeLimiter can be used to set time limits on asynchronous operations implemented using `CompleteableFuture`s.
+**Resilience4j's [TimeLimiter](https://resilience4j.readme.io/docs/timeout) can be used to set time limits (timeouts) on asynchronous operations implemented with `CompleteableFuture`s**.

 The `CompletableFuture` class introduced in Java 8 makes asynchronous, non-blocking programming easier.
 A slow method can be executed on a different thread, freeing up the current thread to handle other tasks.
 We can provide a callback to be executed when `slowMethod()` returns: